Tomiwa-Ot/cs-assignments/a mordern programming language/Bank Application/README.md

-Simulate a bank application using C#
+Simulate a bank application using C#, perform unit tests, write specifications and generate documentation.

 ### Output